vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 {{< code-toggle console >}}
 bundle: ./bin/artifact.sh
-gradle: gradle frontLineJar
+gradle: gradle gatlingEnterprisePackage
-maven: mvn clean package -DskipTests
+maven: mvn gatling:enterprisePackage
-sbt: sbt test:assembly
+sbt: sbt "Gatling / enterprisePackage"
 {{</ code-toggle >}}

-The name of the package being:

-{{< code-toggle shell >}}
-bundle: target/artifact.jar
-gradle: build/libs/gradle.jar
-maven: target/${project}-${version}-shaded.jar
-sbt: target/${project}-${version}.jar
-{{</ code-toggle >}}

 ## Step 4 - Upload the package {#upload-package}

-On Gatling Enterprise, click on the packages icon and on create.
+On Gatling Enterprise, click on the [Packages section]({{< ref "../../reference/user/package_conf/" >}}) and on create.
 Give a name to your package, you can choose to make it available to all teams or to limit access to a specific one, then hit save.

 Next, upload the package you generated earlier by clicking on the cloud icon.
 The package you generated earlier is located here: `target/artifact.jar`

 Upload it to Gatling Enterprise, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.

-{{< youtube V_ajFy-wC9w >}}

 When using other tools, the name of the package will differ: